Jeunese/jeunese.github.io/docs/overview.md

 #### UX writing and content design

 UX writers and content designers (sometimes called content writers) have a lot in common.
-Both work with Product Design to create, deliver, and modify content to maximise the user experience of a product.
+Both work with Design to create, deliver, and modify content to maximise the user experience of a product.

 UX writing focuses more on UI copy to facilitate the user experience of a product, while content design focuses more on the design of the product itself, which can include written content, but also involves designing the layout, flow, and the type of content to include.